lite-xl/lite-xl/README.md

 To make Lite XL portable (e.g. running Lite XL from a thumb drive), simply create a `user` folder where `lite-xl.exe` is located.
+Lite XL will load and store all your configurations and plugins in the folder.

 ### macOS